 11. Tipo Pasta Bar

-Tipo Pasta Bar is not just one of the best halal restaurants you can find in Singapore, itβs also probably the most popular affordable pasta restaurant around with long waiting times during dinner time and seats almost fully booked out.
+Tipo Pasta Bar is not just one of the best halal restaurants you can find in Singapore, it’s also probably the most popular affordable pasta restaurant around, with long waiting times during dinner time and seats that are almost fully booked out.
 Their main draw is their freshly handmade pasta, at a price point way below the average handmade pasta.

-Besides their popular Build Your Own Pasta options that start from an unbelievably affordable S$9.90, with some tantalising options available such as Caramelised Sundried Tomatoes (S$1.50), Sous Vide Egg (S$2.50), Truffle Oil (S$2.50) and even the opulent Salmon Caviar (S$3).
+Their popular Build Your Own Pasta options start from an unbelievably affordable S$9.90, with some tantalising options available such as Caramelised Sundried Tomatoes (S$2.50), Sous Vide Egg (S$2.50), Truffle Oil (S$2.50) and even the opulent Salmon Caviar (S$5.50).

-If you donβt want to rack your brains over what could be the best potential combos, you can get some of their house specials such as the Crazy Carbonara (S$16.90) with alfredo sauce, smoked duck, and sous vide egg or the rich and tangy Seafood Pomodoro (S$18.90) thatβs bathed in a crimson Pomodoro sauce and topped with prawns and mussels.
+If you don’t want to rack your brains over what could be the best potential combos, you can get some of their house specials such as the Classy Carbonara (S$18.90) with alfredo sauce, smoked duck, and sous vide egg, or the rich and tangy Seafood Sensation (S$18.90) that’s bathed in a crimson Pomodoro sauce and topped with prawns and white clams.

 Facebook | Instagram | Website